prediqtiv/prediqtiv.github.io/tweets/README.md

 ## To Do

+* 2017-05-05 ~ Figure out good times to run ~ before open & after close??
-* 2017-05-01 ~ Add back testing capability - for faster test runs - or delete
+* 2017-05-05 ~ Move init stuff from twitter api to onOpen << needed for better test runs
+* 2017-05-05 ~ add verification feedback
 * 2017-04-29 ~ Add Twitter/token data??
 * 2017-04-29 ~ Cleanup elapsed time display
 * 2017-04-15 ~ If not all tweets gathered, run again to gather just the missing ones